R. Howard Webster Centre

 In addition, much of the research in the department (staff and graduate students) has a component that exploits the proximity, and excellent facilities that are available for experimental work.

-Situated on Campus, this organization has strong ties to the Campus, particularly the Department of Animal Science.
+Situated on Macdonald Campus, this organization has strong ties to the university, particularly the Department of Animal Science.
 Our undergraduates visit the facility and milk laboratory (one of the largest in North America), and our Researchers and Graduate Students have developed a collaborative relationship of data sharing leading to tools that can be invested back into the dairy industry.

 Each year, the Dr. John E Moxley/Valacta Scholarship is awarded, on the recommendation of the Department of Animal Science, to an undergraduate student who has completed at least one year in the B.Sc.
 (AgEnvSc) program and has “a strong interest in dairy-cattle production.”